ferozerub/similar/README.md

 # similar
-Exploring the different libraries for Word Embeddings and their use case
+Exploring the different libraries for Word Embeddings and their use case.